Report 5. NVIDIA Dynamo Inference Benchmark

 └── GPU: A100 × 4 (TP=4)

 A single worker handles both Prefill and Decode.
-Implementation is simple but GPU utilization is uneven.
+Simple implementation but uneven GPU utilization.

 Disaggregated Serving